SufficientlySecure/donations/README.md

 ```

 * Configure the Donations Lib by altering the file src/org/donations/DonationsConfiguration.java
-* Open the activity in your app:
+* Start the activity in your app:

 ```java
 startActivity(new Intent(this, DonationsActivity.class));